exasol/bucketfs-python/doc/design/bucketpath.rst

                 For file like paths it will yield nothing.

             Yields:
-                All direct childs of the pathlike object.
+                All direct children of the pathlike object.
             """

         # Overload / for joining, see also joinpath or `pathlib.Path`.